The Architect’s Newspaper

-Molly Gochman first launched Red Sand Project in 2014, after realizing the depths to which slavery continues to be a contemporary reality.
-Globally, an estimated 40.3 million individuals live in slavery, whether in forced marriages, forced labor, or for sexual exploitation.
+Molly Gochman first launched Red Sand Project in 2014, after realizing the depths to which human trafficking and modern slavery continues to be a contemporary reality.
+Globally, an estimated 50 million individuals are being trafficked or living in modern slavery, whether in forced marriages, forced labor, or for sexual exploitation.
 Molly recognized that to begin finding a solution to such a widespread challenge, increased public awareness and engagement would be essential.
 She initiated the first Red Sand Project action in Miami, where she filled the cracks of sidewalks in and around the Art Basel Miami Beach pavilion with red sand.
 The approach was symbolic, with the grains of sand representing those individuals who fall through the cracks—whether the cracks of our social, economic, and political systems or those of our personal consciousness.

-To expand the reach of the project, Molly launched this website offering Red Sand Project toolkits, which include packets of red sand and information about slavery and trafficking in the U.S. and across the world, giving participants a way to physically engage with the cause and to build discussions around the action.
+To expand the reach of the project, Molly launched this website offering Red Sand Project toolkits, which include packets of red sand and information about human trafficking and modern slavery in the U.S. and across the world, giving participants a way to physically engage with the cause and to build discussions around the action.
 Today, Red Sand Project actions have been done in all 50 states and in 70 countries, with more than one million participants.

 In 2015, Molly added earthworks — large-scale, site-specific outdoor land art installations — to Red Sand Project.
-Stretching hundreds of feet long in the shapes of political borders, earthworks highlight the ways in which borders, drawn arbitrarily through history, divide communities and make individuals more vulnerable to trafficking.
+Stretching hundreds of feet long in the shapes of political borders, earthworks highlight the ways in which borders, drawn arbitrarily through history, divide communities and make individuals more vulnerable to human trafficking, modern slavery, and exploitation.
 Red Sand Project has installed four earthworks to date, with more planned in the future.

 Today, Red Sand Project actions have been done in all 50 states and in 70 countries, with more than one million participants.